-The Laboratory Animal Sciences Program (LASP) is a comprehensive resource for scientists performing animal-based research to gain a better understanding of cancer, HIV/AIDS, and other infectious diseases.
+The Laboratory Animal Sciences Program is a comprehensive resource for scientists performing animal-based research to better understand cancer, HIV/AIDS, and other infectious diseases.
+We provide veterinary care, regulatory support, and routine and specialized husbandry services.